akashdeshpande/100-days-of-code/log.md

 **Thoughts** I was distracted today.
 Distractions in web browsers and YouTube are easy to fall into.
 I must do something about it.

+### Day 11: September 2, Thursday

+**Today's Progress**: Completed Applied Accessibility from freecodecamp.org

+**Thoughts** Feels good after I've completed something.
+I've yet to build a big project, so I'm excited about it and I look forward to it.

 ##### (example to copy from later)
 ### Day x: Month 00, Day